Work Life

 • The formal and polite tone throughout the letter.

-Most organisations have a set relieving letter format.
-As soon as the employee resigns and is accepted, the organisation must provide the employee with the formal document.
+Most organizations have a set relieving letter format.
+As soon as the employee resigns and is accepted, the organization must provide the employee with the formal document.

 • Draft an email to the HR Manager requesting the relieving letter.
 Keep it concise.

 • Inform of the date of resignation.
-Also, mention the designation or position you have resigned.
-Make sure to mention the exact tenure in the organisation.
+Also, mention the designation or position for which you have resigned.
+Make sure to mention the exact tenure in the organization.

 • Mention the name of the reporting manager, if any.
 It makes it easy for the HR manager to communicate and reach out to the manager.